On Ze Boulevard

 On Ze Boulevard is a 1927 American comedy silent film directed by Harry F. Millarde and written by Earl Baldwin, William Scott Darling, Joseph Farnham and Richard Schayer.
 The film stars Lew Cody, Renée Adorée, Anton Vaverka, Dorothy Sebastian and Roy D'Arcy.
 The film was released on June 25, 1927, by Metro-Goldwyn-Mayer.
+A print of this film exists.